zzj/RNASkim/README.md

 And the "-o" parameter means the population type, and the "-r" means the release number.
 The data will be downloaded at "data/homo\_sapiens/current" and "data/mus\_musculus/current".
 At the end, there is a simple description of how to prepare the "clustered\_gene.fa.sk" for quantification, and how to analyze a given set of fasta files.
 You can also take a look at the following document to check the usage of each command.

-We use Python 2.7, and use pip with these dependencies "pip install leveldb protobuf pyfasta".
+We use Python 2.7, and use pip with these dependencies "pip install leveldb protobuf pyfasta numpy".

 rs_cluster
 ----------